 Does Creatine Cause Kidney Damage?
 What 30+ Years of Research Actually Shows

-by Gabriel Sadowsky
+by Gabe Sadowsky

 You've heard it before.
 Maybe from a well-meaning relative.
 Maybe from a trainer who stopped reading research in 2005.
 Maybe from a comment section that treats "I heard somewhere" as a citation.